Impacts of Climate Change

 Coastal and marine protection

-The height and weight of the waves that reach the coasts are affected by the water level and influenced by wind and sea conditions.
-In the North and Baltic Sea, more severe storms are expected especially in the winter months.
-Along the Baltic coast, the winter storm speed is expected to increase by up to 14 percent by the end of the century.
-By the North Sea, storm surges will be approximately 10 to 30 cm higher in 2030 than they are today.
-By 2100 even an increase of 30 to 80 cm is expected.
-This constitutes a challenge for coastal protection, which needs to be expanded significantly by the end of the 21st century according to the latest estimates.
+The waves that reach the coasts are influenced in their height and power not only by the water level but also by wind and swell.
+In the North Sea and Baltic Sea, especially in the winter months, higher storms are to be expected.
+By 2030, storm surges at the North Sea will be about 10 to 30 cm higher than today.
+The figures from the Vulnerability Report show that by 2100 an increase of even 30 to 110 cm can be expected.
+This is a challenge for coastal protection, which according to current estimates must be significantly expanded by the end of the 21st century.

 Adaptation to Climate Change